plan2net/fake-fal/README.md

 # Compatibility

-The recent extension version works with TYPO3 CMS LTS 10.4 and PHP >= 7.2.
+The recent extension version works with TYPO3 CMS 10/11 and PHP >= 7.4.
 Use the versions < 3.0 for TYPO3 8 and 9 and PHP >= 7.0.

 # Integration information